abreslav/async-proto/KEEP-COROUTINES.md

 The usual workflow of a builder is to first pass the user-defined parameters to the coroutine.
 In our example there're no parameters, and this amounts to calling `c()` which returns a `Coroutine` instance.
 Then, we create a controller and pass it to the `entryPoint()` method of a the `Coroutine`, to obtain the first `Continuation` object whose `resume()` starts the execution of the coroutine.
 (Passing `Unit` to `resume()` may look weird, but it will be explained below.)

-NOTE: Technically, one could implement the `Coroutine` interface and pass a lambda returning that custom implementation to `asyncExample`.
+NOTE: Technically, one could implement the `Coroutine` interface and pass a lambda returning that custom implementation to `async`.

 NOTE: To allocate fewer objects, we can make the state machine itself implement `Continuation`, so that its `resume` is the main method of the state machine.
 In fact, the initial lambda passed to the coroutine builder, `() -> Coroutine<...>` can be also implemented by the same state machine object.
 Sometimes the lambda and the `entryPoint()` function may be called more than once and with different arguments yielding multiple instances of the same coroutine.
 To support this case, we can teach the sole lambda-coroutine-continuation object to clone itself.